mdmorris/2DAlphabet/docs/mlfit.md

 It may be useful to loosen or tighten the bounds if the fit is failing near one of the boundaries.
-- **`--recycleAll`** Recycles everything generated in the previous run using the given tag (either by the --tag option or within the configuration file(s)).
-This means the construction of the workspace, fit guesses, and other steps previous to the fit are skipped and the previous run versions are loaded instead.
+- **`--recycleAll`** Recycles everything generated in the previous run using the given tag.
+This means the construction of the workspace, rebinned histograms, and other steps previous to the fit are skipped and the previous run versions are loaded instead.
 Use this if you haven't changed your configuration file and would like to speed things up.